 Autoincrement tag values

 When sending messages, the values of the specified numeric tags can be automatically increased with each sending.
 Tag numbers that must be changed are set in the Autoincrement tags field.
 If you want to change the values of several tags, their numbers must be separated by a space.
-If the tag is included in the Repeating group, the root tag must go first then slash symbol and then tag as shown on the figure below:
+If the tag is included in the Repeating group, the root tag must go first then the slash symbol, and then the tag as shown in the figure below:

-To send messages from log file to session (replay log file), please specify log file in Replay tab, choose session and press Play button.
+To send messages from the log file to the session (replay log file), please specify the log file in the Replay tab, choose a session, and press the Play button.

 Also provides the ability: